rtitmuss/eltim/README.md

 }]
 ```

 Save the updated configuration file and restart the device.
+It will then connect to your wifi and download the latest electricity prices from Tibber.
+Enjoy!

 ## Development